 Things to consider before starting a candy store

-The candy industry can be competitive, so before opening a store, do some research into competing stores in the area.
+The candy industry can be competitive, so before opening a store, do some research into competing candy shops in the area.
 Visit the stores and see what they offer, but also pay attention to what they don’t offer.
-There might be an opportunity to offer candy deliveries, candy bouquets, specialty candies, and other products and services that aren’t currently available in the area.
+There might be an opportunity to offer candy deliveries, candy bouquets, specialty candies, and other product categories that aren’t currently available in the area.
 Be sure to not only focus on specialty candy stores as big-box stores and online retailers are carrying many of the same items, making it harder for specialty stores to compete.